 Wet shaving is gaining traction once again.

-But the next question is you’ll probably is what is a great beginner razor?
+But the next question is you’ll probably is what a great beginner razor is?

 There are a lot of options you’ll see in Amazon.

-But one of the recommendations in forums and in online stores is the Merkur 38C or the “Classic Two-Piece DE razor“.
+But one of the recommendations in forums and in online stores is the Merkur 38C or the “Classic Two-Piece safety razor.”

 This is the bigger brother of the 34C because of the longer handle and the heftier weight.
 It tips the scales at 4 ounces or close to 120 grams.

-This is one of the heaviest safety razors in the market.
-The heavy weight means a slightly more aggressive shave and better control.
+This is one of the most massive safety razors in the market.
+The heavyweight means a slightly more aggressive shave and better control.

 The 34C has a stubbed knurling design and measures approximately 3″ in length while the 38C has a barber pole knurling and is longer by 0.75″.

 If you’ve read my review about the 34C, you’ll see that a lot of expert wet shavers like Nick Shaves recommends this to beginners because it isn’t too aggressive.